 What is a Payment Authorization Form?

 In any scenario where a card-not-present (CNP) payment transaction initiates, an agreement between the cardholder and your business for the product or service provided is paramount.
 Typical CNP payments occur over the phone, online, or still via snail mail in some instances.
-Having a payment authorization form process in place for these transactions helps confirm and verify the payment details agreed upon with your customer.
+Having a payment authorization form process for these transactions helps confirm and verify the payment details agreed upon with your customer.
 It certainly establishes validity when assessing debits against a particular card or bank account.

 In short, it is a financial agreement between your business and your consumer.
 It is signed by the authorized account holder and grants merchant permission to charge a specific dollar amount to the payment method for concrete for a period of time.
 It can be used in both one-time and recurring payment transactions.